rhyek/react-service-locator/README.md

 - Service containers defined via a `ServiceContainer` component that uses `Inversify`'s Dependency Injection containers under the hood
 - Support for hierarchical DI using nested `ServiceContainer`s including the capability of overriding services
 - Support for stateful services with reactivity when extending `StatefulService`
-- Services are singletons by default
+- Services are singleton-scoped by default, but transient is supported for `useClass` and `useFactory`
 - Excellent TypeScript support throughout

 ## Setup